joeWatersDev/ibm-data-engineering-capstone-project/5 - Airflow ETL Data Pipelines/README.md

 # Airflow ETL Data Pipelines
-Write a pipeline that analyzes the web server log file, extracts the required lines (ending with html) and fields (time stamp, size ) and transforms (bytes to mb) and load (append to an existing file.)
+Write a pipeline that analyzes the web server log file, extracts the required lines (ending with html) and fields (time stamp, size ), transforms (bytes to mb) and loads the transformed data.

 **Objectives**
 - Extract data from a web server log file